-Further information regarding the number of complaints and allegations received in 2014/15 is available in the accompanying excel spreadsheet.
+Further information regarding the number of complaints and allegations received in 2015/16 is available in the accompanying excel spreadsheet.
 This spreadsheet also includes the data for the figures and tables in this bulletin.

-A more detailed break-down of the types of complaints and allegations received by the Police Ombudsman's Office over the last five years as well as presenting information on the outcomes of complaints is available in the 'Annual Statistical Bulletin of the Police Ombudsman for Northern Ireland, 2014/15', which is available on the Office's website.
+A more detailed break-down of the types of complaints and allegations received by the Police Ombudsman's Office over the last five years as well as presenting information on the outcomes of complaints will be available in the forthcoming Annual Statistical Report produced by this Office in June 2016.
+This report will be made available of the Office's website

-Additional geographic breakdowns of the types of complaints and allegations received and recommendations made by the Police Ombudsman is available on the Northern Ireland Neighbourhood Information Service (NINIS).
+Additional geographic breakdowns of the types of complaints and allegations received and recommendations made by the Police Ombudsman will be made available later this year on the Northern Ireland Neighbourhood Information Service (NINIS).